broecker/home3d-viewer/docs/usage.md

     - viewer.html

 Place all your created files into a new folder in `data/`.
-Both the folder name and the octree json file should have the same name and will be used as the identifier for the GET request.
+The folder will be used as the identifier for the GET request.
 For example, let's say we create a new *test* data set. `htdocs/data/` will then look like:

 	- data/test/
-    -   test.json
+    -   octree.json
     - 	metadata.json
     - 	registration.json
     - 	node-0111.blob